NULLPointerGuy/NULLPointerGuy.github.io/about.md

 ---

 Hi there! my name is Karthik, I am a developer based in Bangalore.
-Although I spend most of my time in debugging/developing Android applications, I have also had my hands dirty on react-native.
+I spend most of my time in debugging/developing Android applications.

 ---